dave45678/Lesson15/IntroToSpringBoot/Lesson08.md

 1. Create a Spring Boot Application
 	* Name it SpringBoot_08
-	* Add the dependencies for the web,devtools,jpa,h2 and for thymeleaf
+	* Add the dependencies for the web, devtools, jpa, h2 and thymeleaf.
 	* Hit next until you finish the wizard, and then wait until it's done.

 2. Create a Class